 Principal Investigator: Ramnarayan Ramachandran, Ph.D.

-The lab investigates the perception of sound and their underlying neuronal encoding in normal hearing animals and animals with hearing with hearing impairments.
-Auditory perceptions is assessed in realistic environments where there are both relevant sounds and distractors.
+The lab investigates the perception of sound and its underlying neuronal encoding in normal hearing animals and animals with hearing impairments.
+Auditory perceptions are assessed in realistic environments where there are both relevant sounds and distractors.

 Psychophysiology Research Laboratory